 - Runner’s Stretch

 - Soleus Stretch

-Lean against a wall with the leg you want to stretch behind you.
-Keeping your heel down and you back knee straight, lean forward until a stretch is felt in the calf of the leg in back of you.
+Lean against a wall with the leg to be stretched in back.
+Keep the heel down and the back knee straight, lean forward until a stretch is felt in the calf.

 A similar position to the runner’s stretch, except this time the leg in front will be the one getting stretched.
 Keeping the heel of the leg in front flat, lean into the wall while bending the front knee until a stretch is felt in the back of that leg.